A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning: Test-time Reasoning for System-2 Thinking

 Sampling strategies such as top-p and top-k are commonly used decoding algorithms in LLM inference.
 They introduce randomness during decoding to enhance text diversity, allowing for parallelly sampling multiple generated texts.
 Through repeated sampling, we have more opportunities to find the correct answer.
 Repeated sampling is particularly suitable for tasks that can be automatically verified, such as code generation, where we can easily identify the correct solution from multiple samples using unit tests~\citep{li2022competition,rozière2024codellamaopenfoundation}.
 For tasks that are difficult to verify, like math word problems, the key to the effectiveness of repeated sampling is the verification strategy.

-\paragraph{Verification strategy} Verification strategies include two types: majority voting and best-of-N (BoN) sampling. \textit{Majority voting}~\citep{li2024agentsneed,lin-etal-2024-just} selects the most frequently occurring answer in the samples as the final answer, which is motivated by ensemble learning.
+\paragraph{\textbf{Verification strategy}} Verification strategies include two types: majority voting and best-of-N (BoN) sampling. \textit{Majority voting}~\citep{li2024agentsneed,lin-etal-2024-just} selects the most frequently occurring answer in the samples as the final answer, which is motivated by ensemble learning.
 Majority voting is simple yet effective.
 For instance, self-consistency CoT~\citep{wang2023selfconsistency} can improve accuracy by 18\% over vanilla CoT in math reasoning tasks.
 However, the majority does not always hold the truth, as they may make similar mistakes.
-Therefore, some studies perform validation and filtering before voting.
-For example, the PROVE framework~\citep{toh2024votescountprogramsverifiers} converts CoT into executable programs, filtering out samples if the program's results are inconsistent with the reasoning chain's outcomes.
+Therefore, some studies perform filtering or weighting before voting.
+For example, the PROVE framework~\citep{toh2024votescountprogramsverifiers} converts CoT into executable programs, filtering out samples if the program's results are inconsistent with the reasoning chain's outcomes. \citet{kang2025scalablebestofnselectionlarge} propose the self-certainty metric to weight votes based on their ranking. \citet{huang2025efficienttesttimescalingselfcalibration} use the calibrated confidence as vote weights, and adjust the number of samples based on response agreement to improve efficiency~\citep{aggarwal-etal-2023-lets}.
+RPC~\citep{zhou2025bridginginternalprobabilityselfconsistency} demonstrates theoretically and experimentally that filtering low-probability samples improves the performance and efficiency of majority voting.